 Where to find the Workflow feature

-Create a project in Frontify Workspace - if you haven't done so already.
-Once you are in your project, you can click the Workflow icon on the left hand side in the Powerbar.
+Create a project in Frontify Projects - if you haven't done so already.
+Once you are in your project, you can click the Workflow icon on the left-hand side in the Powerbar.

 The Workflow Board

 The Workflow board gives you an overview of the different assets in your project and their respective statuses.
 Is your board still empty?
 Only assets with assigned statuses will show up in your Workflow board, but there are many different ways to set the status of an asset.

 How to set the status of an asset

 You have several options to set or change the status of an asset.

 If your Board is empty, navigate to the asset in your Project, that you would like to add to your Workflow.
 Click on the asset's cogwheel and choose a status from the drop-down.
 Alternatively, you can click on the 'Plus' button in a Workflow lane.
 After giving an asset a name and a description, you can click on the freshly created card and change its settings in the sidebar.
 There are even more advanced ways to set a status, but we won't bother you with that for now. ;)

 Alternatively, you can create a blank card and upload an asset later on.

 Changing an asset's status is super easy - particularly in the Workflow board.
 Just drag and drop the cards between the different lanes and their statuses will automatically be changed accordingly.